MichealJWEllis/when-to-fly/README.md

 ## 5. Contributions
 Pull requests are welcome.
-For major changes, please open let repository owner know to discuss what would you like to change.
+For major changes, please open let repository owners know to discuss what would you like to change.

+## 6. License
+None